zalf-rpm/monica-documentation/Home.md

 Alternatively one can type always the full name of the tool, which are named monica-run, monica-zmq-run, monica-zmq-server etc, monica is just a proxy program calling the actual tools.
 There are the following tools/versions of MONICA available.

-* libmonica ... the libmonica.dll/.so with the MONICA core functionality
 * monica ... the proxy tool, to call the other tools
 * monica-python ... the monica_python.dll/.so to be used as Python library, acting as simple bridge to call MONICA from Python
 * monica-run ... the standalone MONICA commandline model (using libmonica)